Board of Directors

-Mr. Baer's career has spanned leading roles as a media and communications executive for a wide range of important business, government and non-profit organizations.
-He has had extensive strategic, operational and creative experience at the White House, global companies and major media organizations.
+Mr. Baer’s career has spanned leading roles as a media and communications executive for a wide range of important business, government and non-profit organizations.
+He has had extensive strategic, creative and operational experience in corporate and media roles as well as in the U.S. Government.

 From 1998 to 2007, Mr. Baer helped lead global media company Discovery Communications.
-As Senior Executive Vice President for Strategy and Development and an executive committee member, reporting to the CEO, he led worldwide marketing efforts; new ventures/acquisitions; new media strategy/operations, and corporate-level business development, communications, research and public policy.
-He drove significant growth in Discovery’s online offerings, including acquisitions of digital businesses and the launch of its first mobile video services, and oversaw the Discovery/New York Times Company joint venture in the Discovery Times Channel.
-As a producer, he oversaw the 2004 Emmy Award winning series Decisions That Shook the World and a documentary series with Thomas Friedman of The New York Times.
-Don managed Discovery’s partnership with the American Film Institute to create Silverdocs, America’s top documentary festival.
+As Senior Executive Vice President for Strategy and Development and an executive committee member, Mr. Baer was a principal deputy to CEO, leading worldwide new ventures and acquisitions; marketing, corporate communications, research and public policy, and digital media strategy and operations.
+He drove significant growth in Discovery’s online offerings, including acquisitions of digital businesses and the launch of its first mobile video services, and he oversaw the Discovery/New York Times Company joint venture in the Discovery Times Channel.
+As a producer, he supervised Discovery’s public affairs content, including the 2004 Emmy Award-winning series Decisions That Shook the World and a documentary series with Thomas Friedman of The New York Times.
+Mr. Baer led Discovery’s partnership with the American Film Institute to create the documentary festival Silverdocs.

-From 1994-98, Don was a senior adviser to President Bill Clinton.
-As an Assistant to the President and White House Director of Strategic Planning and Communications and, before, as Chief Speechwriter/Director of Speechwriting and Research, Don was widely recognized for his key role in the Clinton Presidency, including the historic 1996 re-election.
-In addition to managing an integrated message strategy across multiple domestic and foreign policy government agencies, he led the development of many major Presidential addresses, including working on every State of the Union from 1995–2000.
+From 1994-98, Mr. Baer was a senior adviser to President Bill Clinton, as Assistant to the President and White House Director of Strategic Planning and Communications and, before, as Chief Speechwriter/Director of Speechwriting and Research.
+Mr. Baer played key roles in the Clinton Presidency, including the historic 1996 re-election, helping drive integrated communications strategy across domestic and foreign policy, and developing major Presidential speeches and policy initiatives.

-From 1985-93, Don was a journalist.
-At U.S. News and World Report, he covered politics and the White House and, as an assistant managing editor, oversaw national and international coverage.
-He also worked at The American Lawyer, has written for publications including The New York Times and Politico, was a CBS News analyst and has appeared on many national TV news shows.
-Since 2000, he has helped write the annual Kennedy Center Honors TV production, winning two Writers Guild of America awards.
+From 1985-93, Mr. Baer was a journalist.
+For seven years, at U.S. News & World Report, he covered politics and the White House and, as an assistant managing editor, oversaw national and international coverage.
+He also worked at The American Lawyer, has written for publications including The New York Times and POLITICO and was a CBS News on-air analyst.
+Starting in 2000, he was a writer for the annual Kennedy Center Honors TV production, winning two Writers Guild of America awards.